Tooth Brushing Techniques

-Tooth paste contains fluoride which helps to fight plaque, polish teeth, reduces decay and gives a fresh breadth.
-A good tooth paste fights acid attack, when the acid is created by the bacteria present in the mouth.
+Toothpaste contains fluoride which helps to fight plaque, polish teeth, reduces decay and gives a fresh breath.
+A good toothpaste fights the acid attack when the acid is created by the bacteria present in the mouth.

 Does incorrect brushing technique have negative effects?

-Yes, there can be a number of problems such as tooth staining, gum bleeding and infection, gums get receded which in turn makes the teeth look big and the root of the teeth is exposed, bad breathe, wearing of teeth, teeth becomes sensitive etc.
+Yes, there can be a number of problems such as tooth staining, gum bleeding, and infection, gums get receded which in turn makes the teeth look big and the root of the teeth is exposed, bad breathe, wearing of teeth, teeth become sensitive, etc.

 When should a brush be changed?

 Normally a brush needs replacement after every 3 months.
-Moreover brushes should be changed after cold/flu.
-There are indicator brushes available in the market which have a blue colour in the centre, when this colour fades the brush should be changed.
+Moreover, brushes should be changed after the cold/flu.
+There are indicator brushes available in the market which have a blue colour in the centre when this colour fades the brush should be changed.

 If you aren’t sure, here are some tips for how to tell the difference.